RalphHightower/RalphHightower/Home/HomeAutomation.md

 I have not decided on which home automation system that I want to deploy, but my decision will be based on versatility.

-## WARNING — DO NO USE CHAMBERLAIN GARAGE DOOR OPENERS!!!
+## WARNING — DO NO BUY CHAMBERLAIN OR LIFTMASTER GARAGE DOOR OPENERS!!!

 They prohibit the integration of HomeAssistance, and probably other home automation systems like esphome, to interface with their garage door opening systems.